magronv/univsos/README.md

 ## Installation instructions
 ### Prerequisites
 `univsos` has been tested with `Maple2016` and requires:
-- the external `PARI/GP` software available at the address http://pari.math.u-bordeaux.fr/download.html
+- For univsos2: the external `PARI/GP` software available at the address http://pari.math.u-bordeaux.fr/download.html
+- For univsos3: the external `SDPA` software (SDP solver) available at the address https://sourceforge.net/projects/sdpa/files/sdpa/sdpa_7.3.8.tar.gz
+- For univsos3: the external `SDPA-GMP` software (arbitrary-precision SDP solver) available at the address https://sourceforge.net/projects/sdpa/files/sdpa-gmp/sdpa-gmp.7.1.3.src.20150320.tar.gz

 ### Download